Larisa Matveyeva: Biography

 Matvyeyeva has written poetry since her youth.
 She attended The Literary Studio "Borviy" led by the Ukrainian poet Dmytro Kremin at the Mykolaiv Regional House of Creative Arts.
 Her first poetry publication appeared in the Mykolaiv Regional Youth Newspaper Lenin's Followers in 1990.
-She writes in the Russian language and employs a range of poetic forms.
+She employs a range of poetic forms.
 Her first book of poetry, Motif of Destiny, was published in 1994.
 She won the Mykolaiv poetry award for young writers, The Golden Harp, in 1995.

 Matvyeyeva has published in a number genres: poetry, prose, essay, translation, poetic drama, and song lyrics.
 A number of Ukrainian composers and singers have created over 30 songs using her poetry for lyrics.

 She is one of the editors for the international online magazine, Literary Mykolaiv.

 A great amount of Matvyeyeva's work has seen publication in the local Mykolaiv and Ukrainian national press.
 She has received many awards for her contributions to the cultural development of Mykolaiv Region and Ukrainian culture and literature.